JerryI/wljs-interpreter/README.md

 	numerical: false,          /* keep symbolic or not */
 	hold: false                /* keep exps in a List  */ /* anything you want to share */

-	...
+	root: /* a reference to the FrontEndObject container */ ...
 }
 ```